babyfish-ct/graphql-provider/doc/entity-mapper.md

         ```kt
         reference(Book::store)
         ```

 - δ: *Book.authors* is a many-to-many list.
+    For many-to-many associations, using an middle table is the only option

 ---------------
 [< Previous: Create project & Define entities](./entities.md) | [Home](https://github.com/babyfish-ct/graphql-provider) | [Next: Configure batch size >](./batch-size.md)